How to Efficiently Grow Mushrooms in Your Garden

 Using the methods listed above treating straw kills off any bacteria that could fight against the mycelium and prevent the mycelium from growing.

-Add spawn into the treated straw, this material is used to introduce the mycelium into the substrate, layering the bag with straw, then mycelium, then straw and so on with allow for the most even distribution.
+Add spawn into the treated straw, this material is used to introduce the mycelium into the substrate, layering the bag with a straw, then mycelium, then straw and so on with allowing for the evenest distribution.

 Harvesting typically occurs 5-10 days after the substrate is moved into fruiting conditions.
 Mushrooms should not be harvested before the caps completely flatten, removing with a clean blade is best for contamination reasons.

 Wine Cap Mushroom Cultivation

 Good for around the edges of a pre-established garden, medium cost, take 6-9 months for fruiting